Early life, education and women's suffrage

 In 1902 she was proposed as a Fellow of the Royal Society, causing consternation.
 Her candidature was supported by some notable men of science, but when the council of the Royal Society met to discuss the issue, it was decreed as follows:

 We are of the opinion that married women are not eligible as Fellows of the Royal Society.
 Whether the Charters admit of the election of unmarried women appears to us to be very doubtful.

 Nevertheless, Hertha read a paper at the Royal Society in 1904, describing her new work on ripple movements in sand and water.
-She remains the only woman to have been awarded the Hughes Medal, which she received in 1906 for her work on the arc and on sand ripples.
+For over 100 years Hertha remained the only woman to have been awarded the Hughes Medal, which she received in 1906 for her work on the arc and on sand ripples.
 Over the next few years, she continued her experiments on ripples, constantly refining them to answer the criticisms of her results.